dustinpfister/blog_posts/_posts/threejs-object3d-traverse.md

 ## 3 - Setting names for objects example

 One use case example for traverse that comes to mind is that I can use it as a way to set name values for all objects if interest that are attached to a scene object.
 In this example I have a create cube method that will create and return a cube object with a cube group type set to the user data object of the mesh object that it is returned.
 I then have a create cube group helper that creates a collection of these cubes and also has a cube group type value set for the user data object of the group.
 I can then use these values parked in the user data object as a way to flag this object for the creation of a name.
 This is then done in the next method that does just that.

+I can then get a reference to any of these group objects, or a single mesh of one of the group objects, or a single stand alone method with the get by name method.
+This get by name method is yet another useful method of the object3d class that is a way to go about getting referenced to objects in a scene by way of a name that is set by the developer.
+In other worlds a name is like an id when it comes to html elements, I can set a unique value for the object and then use that as a way to get a reference to it later on when needed.

 ```js
 (function () {